oscarotero/simple-crud/README.md

 );
 ```

-SimpleCrud can detect automatically all relations between tables using the naming conventions described above.
-So you only need to instantiate the class `SimpleCrud\SimpleCrud` passing the `PDO` connection.
+To use the database, just create an instance of `SimpleCrud\SimpleCrud` passing the `PDO` connection.

 ```php
 use SimpleCrud\SimpleCrud;